A lot or a little?

 The parents' guide to what's in this movie.

 What parents need to know

-Parents need to know that this gory but somehow witty cartoon is aimed at older tweens and teens and is not meant for the younger set.
+Parents need to know that Billy and Mandy's Big Boogey Adventure is a gory but somehow witty cartoon aimed at older tweens and teens and is not meant for the younger set.
 A surly girl and her idiotic brother follow their best friend, the Grim Reaper, on a harrowing adventure filled with fart jokes, insults, and an undeniably funny cast of characters.
 You may laugh as you watch it with your kids, then cringe to hear them repeating lines afterwards.
 Mercifully, the movie runs only 75 minutes, not 160 as the disc and packaging indicate.

 What's the story?

 BILLY AND MANDY'S BIG BOOGEY ADVENTURE starts with a glimpse of a post-apocalyptic future in Mandy (voiced by Grey DeLisle) and Billy (Richard Horvitz)'s hometown of Anytown, USA, with Billy and his friend Irwin (Vanessa Marshall) trying to travel two weeks back to the past to head off the destruction.
 That's when Grim Reaper (Greg Eagles) was tried before a kangaroo court by his lifelong nemesis, the Boogey Man (Fred Willard) for dereliction of his responsibilities as the Bringer of Death.
 The court scene sets up a race through Cannibal Run between Grim and his three human friends and the Boogey Man's ghoulish crew.
 They're trying to get to Horror's Hand, the ultimate totem for striking fear.